hankehly/deploy-airflow-on-ecs-fargate/README.md

-# deploy-airflow-on-ecs
+# deploy-airflow-on-ecs-fargate
-An example of how to deploy Apache Airflow on Amazon ECS
+An example of how to deploy Apache Airflow on Amazon ECS Fargate